opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param tvec3: The output translation vector of the superposition

-    :param d??d??: The optional output derivatives of  ``rvec3``  or  ``tvec3``  w.r.t.  ``rvec?``  or  ``tvec?`` The functions compute:
+    :param d??d??: The optional output derivatives of  ``rvec3``  or  ``tvec3``  w.r.t.  ``rvec?``  or  ``tvec?``

+The functions compute:

 .. math::

     \begin{array}{l} \texttt{rvec3} =  \mathrm{rodrigues} ^{-1} \left ( \mathrm{rodrigues} ( \texttt{rvec2} )  \cdot \mathrm{rodrigues} ( \texttt{rvec1} ) \right )  \\ \texttt{tvec3} =  \mathrm{rodrigues} ( \texttt{rvec2} )  \cdot \texttt{tvec1} +  \texttt{tvec2} \end{array} ,

-where
-:math:`\mathrm{rodrigues}` denotes a rotation vector to rotation matrix transformation, and :math:`\mathrm{rodrigues}^{-1}` denotes the inverse transformation, see :func:`Rodrigues` .
+where :math:`\mathrm{rodrigues}` denotes a rotation vector to rotation matrix transformation, and :math:`\mathrm{rodrigues}^{-1}` denotes the inverse transformation, see :func:`Rodrigues`.

 Also, the functions can compute the derivatives of the output vectors w.r.t the input vectors (see :func:`matMulDeriv` ).
-The functions are used inside
-:func:`stereoCalibrate` but can also be used in your own code where Levenberg-Marquardt or another gradient-based solver is used to optimize a function that contains matrix multiplication.
+The functions are used inside :func:`stereoCalibrate` but can also be used in your own code where Levenberg-Marquardt or another gradient-based solver is used to optimize a function that contains matrix multiplication.

 .. index:: computeCorrespondEpilines

 cv::computeCorrespondEpilines
 -----------------------------
-.. cfunction:: void computeCorrespondEpilines( const Mat\& points,                                int whichImage, const Mat\& F,                                vector<Vec3f>\& lines )
+.. c:function:: void computeCorrespondEpilines( const Mat& points, int whichImage, const Mat& F,                                vector<Vec3f>& lines )

     For points in one image of a stereo pair, computes the corresponding epilines in the other image.

     :param points: The input points.  :math:`N \times 1`  or  :math:`1 \times N`  matrix of type  ``CV_32FC2``  or  ``vector<Point2f>``

     :param whichImage: Index of the image (1 or 2) that contains the  ``points``

     :param F: The fundamental matrix that can be estimated using  :ref:`FindFundamentalMat`         or  :ref:`StereoRectify` .

     :param lines: The output vector of the corresponding to the points epipolar lines in the other image.
 Each line :math:`ax + by + c=0`  is encoded by 3 numbers  :math:`(a, b, c)`

 For every point in one of the two images of a stereo-pair the function finds the equation of the corresponding epipolar line in the other image.